Towards Faithful Model Explanation in NLP: A Survey: Conclusion

-This survey provides an extensive tour of recent advances in NLP explainability, through the lens of Faithfulness.
-Despite being a fundamental principle of model explanation methods, Faithfulness does not have a well-established technical definition or evaluation framework.
-As a result, it is difficult to compare different methods in terms of Faithfulness, and many of them do not report it by any means at all.
+This survey provides an extensive tour of recent advances in NLP explainability, through the lens of faithfulness.
+Despite being a fundamental principle of model explanation methods, faithfulness does not have a universally accepted technical definition or evaluation framework.
+This absence makes it challenging to compare different methods based on faithfulness, and many methods do not provide quantitative faithfulness evaluation results.

-We present a critical review of five categories of existing model explanation methods: similarity methods, analysis of model-internal structures, backpropagation-based methods, counterfactual intervention, and self-explanatory models.
-We introduce each category in terms of their representative work, advantages, and disadvantages, with a special focus on Faithfulness.
-Then, we summarize all methods by discussing their common virtues and challenges and outline a few directions for future research.
-We hope that this survey provides an overview of the area for researchers interested in interpretability, as well as users aiming at better understanding their own models.
+We critically review five families of existing model explanation methods: similarity-based methods, analysis of model-internal structures, backpropagation-based methods, counterfactual intervention, and self-explanatory models.
+We introduce each category in terms of their representative work, strengths, and weaknesses, with a special focus on faithfulness.